Nicolas Fleuriau Chateau: Club career

 In 2023, he played with Manhattan SC in USL League Two.

-Vancouver Whitecaps

 At the 2024 MLS SuperDraft, he was selected in the third round (74th overall) by Vancouver Whitecaps FC.
 In March 2024, he signed with the second team, Whitecaps FC 2, in MLS Next Pro.
 During the 2024 season, he signed short-term loans with the first team on four occasions.
 He made his Major League Soccer debut on July 6, 2024 against CF Montréal.
 In September 2024, he signed a contract with Vancouver Whitecaps FC through the 2025 season, with options for 2026 and 2027.

-VPS (loan)

 In April 2025, he was loaned to Finnish Veikkausliiga club Vaasan Palloseura for the 2025 season.
-On 2 May, Fleuriau Chateau scored his first Veikkausliiga goal, the winning goal in a 1–0 home win over Ilves.
+On May 2, Fleuriau Chateau scored his first Veikkausliiga goal, the winning goal in a 1–0 home win over Ilves.

+On 26 January 2026, he signed for League of Ireland Premier Division club Galway United.
+Having played just 31 minutes spread over 3 substitute appearances, on 12 July 2026, manager John Caulfield confirmed that Fleuriau Chateau was granted permission to seek other opportunities away from the club.
+On 14 July, it was announced that Chateau had left the club.

+On 24 July 2026, Chateau signed for Canadian Premier League side Atlético Ottawa.